Anti-Racist Online Pedagogy: a reading list

 Brock André L. Distributed Blackness: African American Cybercultures.
 New York University Press, 2020.

-“Effective Teaching Is Anti-Racist Teaching.”
-The Harriet W. Sheridan Center for Teaching and Learning-Teaching and Learning Resources, 2020, www.brown.edu/sheridan/teaching-learning-resources/inclusive-teaching/effective-teaching-anti-racist-teaching.
+Inclusive and Anti-Racist Teaching.”
+The Harriet W. Sheridan Center for Teaching and Learning-Teaching and Learning Resources, 2020.

 Eubanks, Virginia.
 Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor.
 St. Martin’s Press, 2019.